n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 Many Myanmar letters may be followed by a **Variation Selector** codepoint in order to request the **dotted form** of the corresponding glyph, which is preferred for some languages written with Myanmar script.
-Fonts are not required to inlude the dotted-form variants;
+Fonts are not required to include the dotted-form variants;
 when they are absent from the active font, the default form of the corresponding letter will be used instead.